shnoam/Customer-Segmentation/README.md

 - **Clustering**: Apply KMeans and DBSCAN clustering algorithms.
 - **Visualization**: Visualize clusters and feature distributions using various plots.
 - **Dimensionality Reduction**: Use PCA for visualization of high-dimensional data.

+## Optional Future Work
+  1. Apply other tecniques to evaluate K-Means - for example, Siiluette score
+  2. Adjust DBSCAN parameters for better results
+  3. Explore more patterns in the data, apply seperate clustering on customer groups (e.g Gender, City, Membership type...)